Skip to main content

 ParameterDescription

-Redirect URIsEndpoint(s) Pleo redirects users to after authentication.
+Redirect URIsURL(s) where Pleo sends users after authentication.
 Must be HTTPS in production.

-PKCE SupportRequired for public clients to mitigate authorisation-code attacks.
-Exceptions are allowed on request.
+PKCE SupportRequired for public clients to prevent authorisation-code attacks.
+Contact your Pleo Partner Manager for exceptions.

-Subject Type Preference(Optional) Default resource type your application operates on.
+Subject Type Preference(Optional) Default resource type your OAuth 2.0 client operates on when calling Pleo APIs.

 For local development, loopback redirect URIs (localhost, 127.0.0.1, [::1]) may use HTTP.

 Each Pleo API defines its own set of scopes.
-Your application can only access APIs and perform actions that correspond to the scopes you request during registration.
-Refer to the scope reference for each API: Ensure you request all scopes required for your integration.
-Missing scopes will prevent your application from accessing the corresponding API endpoints.
+Your registered OAuth 2.0 client can only access APIs and perform actions that correspond to the scopes you request during registration.

 Example Registration